GSA/piv-guides/pages/locally-trusted-ocsp.md

 ### Windows Clients
 #### Preparation
-Testing is carried out using certutil.exe from the command prompt.
+Testing is carried out using certutil.exe from the command prompt on a Windows client.
+For complete coverage, it is recommended that you test with all Windows versions that are expected to operate in your environment.

+> <i class="icon-info"></i> If you are testing with Windows 10, you may receive "FAILED: 0x80092004 (-2146885628 CRYPT_E_NOT_FOUND)" in spite of of the certificate path apparently validating correctly.
+This appears to be a bug that affects certutil on Windows 10.
+If you experience this issue, it is recommended you test with an additional version of Windows.
+At the time this document was written, Windows 7 and 8.1 were confirmed to not have this issue.

 You will need to have a copy of certificates **issued by** the CAs you have configured in order to test your configuration.
-Note that the test will build a complete certificate path to a trusted root; it is not necessary to test the intermediate CA certificates independently if they are part of a path you test.
+The test will build a complete certificate path to a trusted root; it is not necessary to test the intermediate CA certificates independently if they are part of a path you test.

 > <i class="icon-info"></i>  If you are using group policy to push locally trusted OCSP settings to clients, ensure the updated policy has been applied to the client